 Have a ‘safe’ place to rest.

-Highly sensitive people can easily feel overwhelmed by the environment they’re in.
+Highly sensitive person can easily feel overwhelmed by the environment they’re in.
 The easiest way for them to let off that negative stimuli is to find some means of escape from it all, and catch some rest while at it.
 Long-term isolation isn’t recommended, but short-time spans where you can recharge, refresh and then come back can be highly beneficial.

 If you force it on yourself to be highly social or overwork, you risk ending up with some chronic illness when you’re older due to a lack of self-care.
 It’s advised that having that downtime away from excessive stimulation will make you more productive in the long run.
 Remember that rest is not synonymous with ignoring your duties, it is doing something.
 Rest like you mean it.